System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 JOURNEY ONE: THE 300ms COMPLETION

 Someone types func processPayment( and before they can think about what goes inside, the entire function body appears in gray.
 300 milliseconds.
-Here is every system that fired to make that happen.
+Every system below fired to make that happen.

 Latency budget.
 Every millisecond is allocated: